NFNChris/json-transmute/README.md

-add(x1,x2,..xn) | Add one or more values to a piped value and(x1,x2,..xn) | Boolean AND result of a piped value and one or more additional parameter values bool | Boolean format a piped value concat(x1,x2,..xn) | Return a string catenation of a piped value combined with one or more additional parameter values count | Count the number of keys, values, or characters in a piped object, array, or string date(x1) | Date format a piped value where x1 is one of: 'unix', 'javascript', 'json' (default) decrement | Reduces piped value by 1 default(x1) | Returns x1 if the piped value is falsey divide(x1,x2,..xn) | Divide one or more values from a piped value eq(x1) | Returns true if piped value == x1 filter(x1,x2,x3) | Filter a piped array of objects to include only those elements having a key x1 value that tests x2: ">", ">=", "=", "<=", or "!=" relative to x3.
-Supports child dot `.` notation float(x1) | Float format a piped value with precision x1 (or 2 if x1 is not specified) get(x1) | Returns element x1 from a piped object, array, or string.
+add(x1,x2,..xn) | Add one or more values to a piped value and(x1,x2,..xn) | Boolean AND result of a piped value and one or more additional parameter values bool | Boolean format a piped value concat(x1,x2,..xn) | Return a string catenation of a piped value combined with one or more additional parameter values.
+Call without parameters for toString() functionality. count | Count the number of keys, values, or characters in a piped object, array, or string date(x1) | Date format a piped value where x1 is one of: 'unix', 'javascript', 'json' (default) decrement | Reduces piped value by 1 default(x1) | Returns x1 if the piped value is falsey divide(x1,x2,..xn) | Divide one or more values from a piped value eq(x1) | Returns true if piped value == x1 filter(x1) | Filter a piped array of objects or values to include only those x1 expression evaluates as true.
+By default, x1 is evaluated against the local scope of each array item.
+If the piped value is an array of objects, the expression will be evaluated against each object in the array.
+If the piped value is an array of singletons, you may use get() to refer to the singleton value in your expressions.
+The root `^` operator is also supported for access to non-local scope. float(x1) | Float format a piped value with precision x1 (or 2 if x1 is not specified) get(x1) | Returns element x1 from a piped object, array, or string.
 May also be used without a piped value to reference field values in scope - useful when field names included spaces etc. Supports child dot `.` notation.
-Returns current scope when no parameters are passed. gt(x1) | Returns true if piped value is greater than value x1 hash | Returns a md5 hash string based upon the piped value if(x1,x2) | Returns x1 if piped value is true, otherwise returns x2 increment | Increases piped value by 1
+Returns current scope when no parameters are passed as in `get()`. gt(x1) | Returns true if piped value is greater than value x1 gte(x1) | Returns true if piped value is greater than or equal to value x1 hash | Returns a md5 hash string based upon the piped value if(x1,x2) | Returns x1 if piped value is true, otherwise returns x2 increment | Increases piped value by 1